 The countries using the euro accounted for about 12 percent of global oil demand in 2010, according to BP Plc (BP/)’s Statistical Review of World Energy.
 The U.S. was the biggest crude user, responsible for 21 percent of world consumption.

-Delta Air Lines Inc. yesterday agreed to buy a refinery from ConocoPhillips (COP), breaking with U.S. carriers’ tradition of not owning their own fuel assets.
+Delta Air Lines Inc. yesterday agreed to buy a refinery from ConocoPhillips (COP:US), breaking with U.S. carriers’ tradition of not owning their own fuel assets.

 After $30 million in state government assistance, Delta is paying $150 million for the complex in the Philadelphia suburb called Trainer, the world’s second-largest carrier said yesterday in a statement.
 Production at the refinery combined with multiyear agreements to exchange other products for jet fuel will provide 80 percent of Delta’s needs in the U.S.